Atmaware/monorepo/self-hosting/GUIDE.md

 Running `docker compose up` will pull the images from the github, and then start the services.

-During the first deployment omnivore-migrate will go through and set up the necessary Postgres tables.
+During the first deployment ruminer-migrate will go through and set up the necessary Postgres tables.
-This will also create a demo user with email: demo@omnivore.app, password: demo_password.
+This will also create a demo user with email: demo@ruminer.app, password: demo_password.

 When the service is ready you can access the web-app by using localhost:3000

-With the default .env file you will be able to use Omnivore, add RSS Feeds, add stories etc.
+With the default .env file you will be able to use Ruminer, add RSS Feeds, add stories etc.

 ### Additional Services used: